-This is one of TrueTemper best driver shafts currently available.
-It was designed for high tempo golfers offering an extra stiff midsection for increased power in the swing.
-Fast tempo golfers will produce low trajectory and low without sacrificing accuracy and control.
+This is one of TrueTemper’s best stiff driver shafts currently available.
+It was designed for high-tempo golfers offering an extra stiff midsection for increased power in the swing.
+Fast-tempo golfers will produce low trajectories without sacrificing accuracy and control.

-HZRDUS shafts are available between 62 and 75 grams, R, S & X flex options, and a high kick point.
+HZRDUS shafts between 62 and 75 grams, R, S & X flex options, and a high kick point are available.

-Another shaft made by True Temper is the Even Flow range designed for transferring load efficiently for the highest energy release at impact.
+Another shaft True Temper makes is the Even Flow range designed for efficiently transferring load for the highest energy release at impact.

-Project X Even Flow Blue Shaft is aimed at golfers with high swing speed that require an outstanding feel.
+Project X Even Flow Blue Shaft is aimed at golfers with high swing speeds that require an outstanding feel.

 The standard length of 46 inches allows room for modification should it be required.

-Project X Even Flow Riptide is a mid-spin and mid-launching shaft including the company’s Torsional Stability Optimization for stability and a smooth feel.
-The bend profile of the Even Flow shaft optimizes energy release during impact.
+Project X Even Flow Riptide is a mid-spin and mid-launching shaft, including the company’s Torsional Stability Optimization for stability and a smooth feel.
+The bend and shaft profiles of the Even Flow shaft optimizes energy release during impact.

-Fujikura is a celebrated company that has built a standing for delivering quality shaft for all types of drivers.
+Fujikura is a celebrated company that has built a standing for delivering quality shafts for all driver and swing types.
 It’s one of the best graphite shafts on the market today.

 The Fujikura Vista Pro 60 shaft is specifically to upgrade your TaylorMade driver that has lost its snap.

 The company’s patented rigid “cage” structure is the basis of this graphite shaft.
-The thin walls offer the feel of a heavier shaft without a load of extra weight while promoting a consistent launch angle.
+The thin walls offer a heavier feel without a load of extra shaft weights while promoting a consistent launch angle.

 It comes in the standard 45-inch length.

-AD-DI (Deep Impact) is designed with t\Graphite Design’s Nanoalloy technology in the tip section for enhanced stability, high launch, and low spin from the soft mid-section.
+AD-DI (Deep Impact) is designed with Graphite Design’s Nanoalloy technology in the tip section for enhanced stability, high launch, and low spin from the soft mid-section.

-AD-BB (Blue Bullet) is a low-to-mid launch and low-spinning shaft with a stiff tip and midsections that is, similarly to the AD-DI, designed with the company’s Nanoalloy technology in the tip section.
+AD-BB (Blue Bullet) is a low-to-mid launch and low-spinning shaft with a stiff tip and midsections that is similar to the AD-DI, designed with the company’s Nanoalloy technology in the tip section.

-Graphite Design driver shafts are the shafts of choice for many golfers internationally and are available in a variety of models for outstanding performance and feel.
+Graphite Design driver shafts are the shafts of choice for many golfers internationally and are available in various models for outstanding performance and feel.

-All graphite models come in a variety of weight options ranging between 49 and 88 grams.
+All graphite models come in various weight options ranging between 49 and 88 grams.

 Mitsubishi Tensei CK Blue